Posted by Pauline Guillen on 9/27/19 11:17 AM

 • Breaking the Tension

 In general, during an interview, job applicants are more or less stressed out.
-If you want to break the tension while doing a little personality test, why not ask an unusual question.
-It will change the pace of the interview, make them smile and you’ll see how they actually think.
+If you want to break the tension while doing a little personality test, why not ask an unusual question?
+It will change the pace of the interview, make them smile, and you’ll see how they think.

 Here are some questions that can give you ideas: